jorisvandenbossche/course-python-data/notebooks/case3_bacterial_resistance_lab_experiment.md

 - Make sure the `WT(2)` and `MUT(2)` categories are used as respectively `WT` and `MUT` by adjusting them with Pandas first.
 - Use the __falcor__ data and the Seaborn package.
 The 'log10 mutation rate' on the figure corresponds to the `log10 Mc` column.

 <details><summary>Hints</summary>

 - To replace values using a mapping (dictionary with the keys the current values and the values the new values), use the Pandas `replace` method.
 - This is another example of a `catplot`, using `point`s to represent the data.
 - The `join` argument defines if individual points need to be connected or not.
+- Seaborn provides the `row_order` and `order` options to provide a custom order of respectively the subplots and categories.
-- One combination appears multiple times, so make sure to not yet use confidence intervals by setting `ci` to `Null`.
+- One combination appears multiple times, so make sure to not yet use confidence intervals by setting `errorbar` to `None`.
 </details>

 ```{code-cell} ipython3